jgaa/darkspeak/doc/protocol.md

 - what: IncomingFile
 - name: Suggested name of the file.
 Cannot contain slashes.
 May be restricted to us-ascii at some clients.
-- sha512: Sha512 hash of the file
+- sha256: Sha256 hash of the file, encoded as base64
 - size: Size of the file in bytes
 - type: Binary or text.
 DarkSpeak will convert text-files to UNIX format, and save in the local format for the operating system used by the client.
 This feature makes it harder to deduce the operating system used by a client.
 - rest: Restore point.
 Used to continue an aborted or incomplete transfer.
 The transfer will start at the file-offset (in bytes) specified here.